 These three get mixed up constantly, and honestly, they trade almost the same way.
 The difference is the shape of the pause.

-The pause drifts gently DOWNWARD between two parallel lines — a small tilted rectangle — instead of squeezing to a point.
+The pause drifts gently downward between two parallel lines—a small tilted rectangle—instead of squeezing to a point.
 Same pole, same bullish lean.

 The ceiling is flat (the same price keeps rejecting it) while the floor rises.
 It doesn't need a pole, and it builds over weeks rather than days.